EV/EBITDA Below 10x on Indian Equities: 25-Year Backtest (NSE)

 India's equity market runs differently from the US.
 High-growth expectations get priced into multiples aggressively, which means when you find a company trading below 10x EV/EBITDA with strong ROE, it's genuinely out of favor, not just slow.
-We tested this screen on BSE and NSE from 2000 to 2024 to measure what that cheapness has historically meant for returns, benchmarked against the Sensex.
+We tested this screen on the NSE from 2000 to 2024 to measure what that cheapness has historically meant for returns, benchmarked against the Sensex.

 Contents